Song-Sumin/hw2_Q3/README.md

-# HW2 readme
+# HW2_Q3 readme
 ## What you need
 You need Visual Studio 2022 and window 11 OS.

 And C/C++ should be available in VS2022.

 ## About
-This project is about Phong Shading.
+This project is about Antialiasing.
 To view the result image, open result.png, and if you want an explanation of the code, scroll down below.